-6.3.2 Minimum Hearth Extension Requirements
+7.2.6 Minimum Hearth Extension Requirements

-The hearth extension floor area must extend at least 20" (508 mm) in front of the hearth (A) and at least 8" (20 cm) on each side of the door opening (D).
+The hearth extension floor area must extend at least 20" (508 mm) in front of the hearth (A) and at least 8" (20 cm) on each side of the door opening (D), with an R value of 1.00.
 The joint between the hearth extension and the fireplace hearth needs to be made of non-combustible material such as sheet metal (not included).